 Laos is being transformed into a modern, industrialized country, guided by a model that is growth-focused and driven mainly by capital-intensive, export-oriented industries and foreign investment.
 The space for communities and civil society to operate, flourish, and become influential is very limited; women and girls remain to be the most disadvantaged in the country.

-Oxfam's objective is to support the development of Laos as an open and just society, where vulnerable women and men are able to participate in its growth and enjoy their rights to sustainable development.
+Our goal is to support the development of Laos as an open and just society, where vulnerable women and men are able to participate in its growth and enjoy their rights to sustainable development.

-Oxfam in Laos
+Oxfam's work in Laos

 Oxfam's partnerships in Laos have evolved significantly since we started working in Laos at the end of the 1980s.
-Since the opening up of civil society, Oxfam increasingly supports organizations that promote citizen’s participation in decisions that affect their lives.
+Since the opening up of civil society, Oxfam increasingly supports partner organizations towards increasing citizen’s participation in decisions that affect their lives.